juyaolongpaul/harmonic_analysis/README.md

 ### Acronyms for the Row Header
 * I use 'PC' for pitch class.
 'PC12' means 12-d pitch class category as "C, C#/Db, D, D#/Eb, E, F, F#/Gb, G, G#/Ab, A, A#/Bb, B".
 'PC48' means 12-d pitch class is specified for each voice (among 4).
 * I use 'M' to represent the use of 2 or 3 meter features (I did not differenciate M2 or M3 since they achieve almost the same performance).
-* I use "WS" to indicate the use of windows as context.
+* I use "W" to indicate the use of windows as context.
+The window size of 1 or 2 usually has the similar performances, so they are not differentiated here.
 * I also experiment generic pitch class as "C, D, E, F, G, A, B" and use "PC7" to represent it.
 "PC28" represents the generic pitch class for each voice.
 * To specify whether the current slice contains a real/fake attack (onset) for a certain pitch, I use "O12" to indicate a 12-d vector specifying which pitch class contains real/fake attack by setting the value to 1 and 0, respectively; I use "O4" to incidate a 4-d vector specifying which voices contain real/fake attack.
 "O12" is used with "PC12/PC7" and "O4" is used with "PC48/PC28" for now.
 * I also use data augmentation in some cases.
 For non-augmented approach, I tranpose all the chorales in the key of C; for augmented appraoch, I transpose the data to 12 possible keys to increase the size of the training data, and use the data in the original key for validation and test data.
 I use "A" to indicate the use of data augmentation.